Guaranteed, Safe, and Quick Carpenter Ants Control

 Can’t Find the Nest?
 Here’s What to Do:

-I mean, would you eat poison if there was an all-you-can-eat buffet nearby?
-Didn’t think so.
+As I always say, would you eat poison if there was a delicious, free buffet nearby?
+Didn’t think so!

 FAQ’s; Carpenter Ant Treatments